RalphHightower/GM-Canada-OnStar-2G-Sunset/HightowerCarsAffected.md

-# Cellular CDMA G2 Sunset - GM-Canada Solution to Retain OnStar Functionality in Affected Vehicles
+# Hightower Cars OnStar Functionality Impacted by US Cellular CDMA G2 Sunset

 Canada sunseted cellular G2 CDMA technology in 2015.
 GM Canada 🇨🇦 figured out how to retain OnStar functionality in affected vehicles without using a dongle that plugs into the ODB-II port, which is GM USA 🇺🇸 solution.
 A dongle that plugs into the ODB-II port is unacceptable to me.